aljo95/Algorithms_and_Data-Structures/Linked Lists/Benchmarks and Comparisons/README.md

-Linked list with common methods.
-Comparing appending times of list against arrays with a singly linked list and a doubly linked list
+Linked lists with common methods.
+Comparing some runtimes of singly linked lists against arrays, and singly linked lists against a doubly linked lists.